Applicants pursuing the following credentials must pass an exam prior to earning Endorsement:

 your experience as a supervisor/consultant who has provided, or is providing, reflective supervision to practitioners working with infants, toddlers, young children, and parents/caregivers.

-You will rely on your extensive leadership experience with the infant-family field ensuring the promotion and practice of infant mental health.
-Consider:
+Your extensive leadership experience with the infant/young child-family field ensuring the promotion and practice of infant/early childhood mental health.

 -